- Data centers: 1 UK location

 Larger businesses can rely on Microsoft Exchange.
 Aside from keeping your emails in one place, this comes with all sorts of security features, file and contact sharing options, and collaboration features.

 You can purchase 25GB inboxes for £8.33/month each. tsoHost’s tech team can configure the Exchange server in any way you want.
 You can get the most out of the software without paying an expensive in-house expert.

-All in all, tsoHost email services have you covered, whether you need a simple inbox or an enterprise-grade software.
+All in all, tsoHost holds its own even when compared to dedicated email hosts, whether it is a simple inbox or enterprise-grade email solution.